-EMET provides research and analysis which challenges misrepresentations and never bows to political correctness.
-EMET develops close working relationships with Senators and Members of Congress, and provides them with the information and analysis they need, while combating efforts by other interest groups to influence Congress with misrepresentations about Israel and the Middle East.
-EMET provides fact-based briefings to Senators, Members of Congress, their staff, and the general public.
+EMET is here to provide in-depth research and analyses which challenges misrepresentations about the Middle East and the nature of the US-Israel relationship.
+We develop close working relationships with Senators and Representatives and provide them with the up-to-date information and analysis they need while combating other interest groups that influence Congress with misrepresentations about Israel and the Middle East.
+We provide fact-based briefings to our nation’s policymakers, their staff, and the public-at-large.

-Investing in EMET means supporting a young organization, which is lean, intelligent, dedicated and capable.
+Investing in EMET means supporting a young organization, which is lean, intelligent, dedicated, and capable.
 Nothing is wasted on bloated bureaucracy or cushy Washington D.C. real estate.
 Supporting EMET means getting your contribution directly to the front lines of the War of Ideas, where it matters the most.

 With our newsletters, containing a weekly summary of the events and opinions that are shaping the Middle East, EMET has the ability to reach over 11,000 subscribers, including hundreds of Congressional staff, government officials and embassy staff, along with thousands of activists’, community leaders and VIPs.
 One Congressman has called the EMET Memoranda “required reading” for his staff.
 This outreach capability enables EMET to deliver vital action alerts to a motivated and capable grassroots so that, to paraphrase President Reagan, “When we can’t make them see the light, we can make them feel the heat.”